 “Hoot” is a lightweight, eco-conscious kidpic about three youths uniting to protect endangered owls from developers in South Florida.
-The pic’s dawdling pace, predictable plotting and absence of marquee players will likely make mom and dad think twice about chaperoning.
-The family-friendly opus should fly higher in homevid.
+New Line release is opening as counterprogramming to presumptive blockbuster “Mission: Impossible III.”
+But the pic’s dawdling pace, predictable plotting and absence of marquee players will likely make mom and dad think twice about chaperoning.
+Squeaky-clean, family-friendly opus should fly higher in homevid.

 Making his feature filmmaking debut, vet TV helmer (and former talkshow host) Wil Shriner has adapted — faithfully, if not thrillingly — an award-winning young-adult novel by Carl Hiaasen, the Florida-based author better known for adult-skewing tomes such as “Strip Tease” and “Skinny Dip.”

 Middle-schooler Roy Eberhardt (Logan Lerman of TV’s “Jack & Bobby”) prepares for yet another semester as the new kid on the block; because his father (Neil Flynn) accepts frequent job transfers as a Justice Dept. employee, Roy’s been to eight schools in the past six years.
 The latest move finds him leaving Montana for Coconut Cove, Fla.

 Roy makes a serious sartorial blunder on his first day at the new school — he wears boots and jeans, not a T-shirt and flip-flops — and earns the nickname Cowgirl.
 Things get worse for Roy as he runs afoul of a bully (Eric Phillips), then inadvertently antagonizes Beatrice (Brie Larson), a tomboyish soccer player.